Click a thumbnail to see its larger version and description.

-Each face has an "outside" and "inside" to it, the full color face is "outside", and the inverted (black face, colored handle) is the "inside". solving the puzzle involves getting all the faces back where they belong, and with the correct side "out".
+Each face has an "outside" and "inside" to it, the full colour face is "outside", and the inverted (black face, coloured handle) is the "inside". solving the puzzle involves getting all the faces back where they belong, and with the correct side "out".
 An alternate solve is to do the same, but with each face "inside out".

 The puzzle is quite easy, since each move only affects 1/3 of the pieces.

 It could be made more difficult by requiring the edges to be solved as well.
 The designer set this version up so that no matter what, the edges always stay "solved", but making the edge rotors be a solid colour would change this quite a bit, and he assume make the puzzle significantly more difficult to solve.